-The Board of Trustees has been stable over the year and the new Governors have brought key financial and human resource skills, which has strengthened the Board.
+The Board of Trustees has been stable over the year and the new Governors appointed in 2021/22 have brought key financial and human resource skills, which has strengthened the Board.
 The Faith Committee ensures that the Christian ethos and culture of the Trust are embedded and reflected in all aspects of school life, which has enabled the school to achieve its outstanding SIAM's judgement.